-- 18E.55 In accordance with the judge's directions, the ABE interview/examination-in-chief and the recorded cross-examination and re-examination, edited as directed, should be played to the jury at the appropriate point within the trial. - 18E.56 The jury should not usually receive transcripts of the recordings, and if they do these should be removed from the jury as soon as the recording has been played, see CPD Trial 26L.2. - 18E.57 If the matter was not addressed at the ground rules hearing, the judge should discuss with the advocates how any limitations on questioning should be explained to the jury before summing-up.
+- 18E.57 In accordance with the judge's directions, the ABE interview/examination-inchief and the recorded cross-examination and re-examination, edited as directed, should be played to the jury at the appropriate point within the trial. - 18E.58 The jury should not usually receive transcripts of the recordings, and if they do these should be removed from the jury as soon as the recording has been played, see CPD Trial 26L.2. - 18E.59 If the matter was not addressed at the ground rules hearing, the judge should discuss with the advocates how any limitations on questioning should be explained to the jury before summing-up.
+If not dealt with at the ground rules hearing, this should usually occur at the commencement of the trial.
+The judge will need to consider when to give a direction to the jury in this context, which is likely to be necessary before the recording is played.